AnTheMaker/GoodBots/README.md

     ├── bingbot.ips
     │   IP-Addesses used by the Bing Crawler
     │
+    ├── bunnycdn.ips
+    │   IP-Addesses used by the bunny.net CDN
+    │
+    ├── cloudflare.ips
+    │   IP-Addesses used by the Cloudflare CDN
+    │
     ├── duckduckbot.ips
     │   IP-Addesses used by the DuckDuckGo Crawler
     │